yaukeywang/YwSoftRenderer/README.md

 ### About
 Mostly coming from [Muli3D](http://muli3d.sourceforge.net/), improved by my understanding.
 It is still a long and hard trip, but worthwhile.

-### Note
-Code in `DeprecatedCode` folder is obsolete, only used for reference and will be removed later.

 ### Build
 [Premake5](https://premake.github.io/) is used to build the project, so you need to download a [Premake5](https://premake.github.io/) execuatable file and put it into the project root directory.